MobeenZar/zar-cloud-dev-capstone/README.md

 ---

 ## Technologies Used:
-Backend: Serverless application using DynamoDB and S3 Bucket
+* Backend: Serverless application using DynamoDB and S3 Bucket
-Client: React
+* Client: React

-To run the application, please run the following commands from the client directory.
+To run the client application, please run the following commands from the client directory.
 * npm install
 * npm run start